Loading Events

 MARTHA STARK, MD, a graduate of Harvard Medical School and the Boston Psychoanalytic Institute, is a Holistic Psychiatrist (Adult, Adolescent, and Child) and Integrative Psychoanalyst in private practice in Boston, MA.

-Psychoanalytic Studies, William James College; Faculty, Psychiatry Redefined; Faculty and Scientific Advisory Board, Academy of Comprehensive Integrative Medicine; Adjunct Faculty, Smith College School for Social Work; Former Faculty, Boston Psychoanalytic Institute and Massachusetts Institute for Psychoanalysis; Advisory Board, Sensorimotor Psychotherapy Institute; Originator and Developer, Psychodynamic Synergy Paradigm: A C.A.R.E.
-Approach to Deep Healing.
+Martha is Lecturer on Psychiatry (part-time), Harvard Medical School; Co-Founder and Co-Director, Center for Psychoanalytic Studies, William James College; Faculty, Psychiatry Redefined; Faculty and Scientific Advisory Board, Academy of Comprehensive Integrative Medicine; Adjunct Faculty, Smith College School for Social Work; Former Faculty, Boston Psychoanalytic Institute and Massachusetts Institute for Psychoanalysis; and Advisory Board, Sensorimotor Psychotherapy Institute.

 Martha is an award-winning author of nine highly acclaimed books (including Relentless Hope: The Refusal to Grieve) on the integration of psychodynamic theory with clinical practice – several of which have become “required reading” in psychoanalytic training institutes and psychodynamic psychotherapy programs in the United States and abroad.
 She also has numerous teaching affiliations with local, regional, national, and international psychoanalytic/psychodynamic training programs.

-Board Certified by the American Association of Integrative Medicine, Martha also contributes chapters to integrative medicine textbooks and articles to peer-reviewed toxicology /environmental medicine journals.
-Additionally, she serves on the editorial / advisory boards of various holistic health publications.
+Board Certified by the American Association of Integrative Medicine, Martha also contributes chapters to integrative medicine textbooks and articles to peer-reviewed toxicology/environmental medicine journals.
+Additionally, she serves on the editorial/advisory boards of various holistic health publications.
 Periodically, she is called upon to offer expert witness testimony on various toxic environmental exposures (including pesticides, volatile organic compounds, and mold).

 CE INFORMATION

-• 3 CE credits
+• 3 CE credits are available for all nationally licensed clinicians

-WILA Alumni get a discount!
+WILA Alumni Association Membership gets you a discount!

 Membership gives you many benefits including discounts on CE events like this one.
 Join or Renew today to save!